 [Mr. Jefferson] has often told me he would rather trust to the unaided, or rather uninterfered with, efforts of nature than to physicians in general.
 ‘It is not,’he was wont to observe, ‘to physic that I object so much as physicians’ (Radbill, 26).

-Dr. Dunglison added, however, that despite Jefferson’s opinion of medical practice, he never failed to administer Dunglison’s prescriptions and proved to be “one of the most attentive and respectful of patients.”
+Dr. Dunglison must have been encouraged when Jefferson wrote him, “your arrival gave me better prospects” and by the fact that he never failed to administer Dunglison’s prescriptions and proved to be “one of the most attentive and respectful of patients.”
 Jefferson’s respect for his physician is exemplified by his gift to Dunglison of the silver-plated goblet shown to the left.
 In 1987, after Ms. Julie Bosher and former UVa residents purchased the cup for the University, it was formally presented to the Vice President for Health Affairs, Dr. William H. Muller Jr., and University President Robert M. O’Neil at Pavilion X, Dunglison’s former residence.

 Until the 2nd and 3rd of July, he spoke freely of his approaching death; made all his arrangements with his grandson, Mr. Randolph, in regard to his private affairs, and expressed his anxiety for the prosperity of the University; and his confidence in the exertions in its behalf of Mr. Madison and the other visitors.
 He repeatedly, too mentioned his obligations to me for my attention to him.
 During the last week of his existence, I remained at Monticello; and one of the last remarks he made was to me.
 In the course of the day and night of the 2nd of July, he was affected with stupor; with intervals of wakefulness and consciousness; but on the 3rd, the stupor became almost permanent.
 About seven o’clock in the evening of that day, he awoke, and seeing me standing at his bedside, exclaimed ‘Ah!
 Doctor are you still there?’ in a voice, however, that was husky and indistinct.
 He then asked ‘Is it the 4th?’ to which I replied ‘It soon will be.’
 These were the last words I heard him utter… Until toward the middle of the day—the 4th—he remained in the same state, or nearly so; wholly unconscious to everything that was passing around him.
 His circulation was gradually, however, becoming more languid; and for some hours prior to dissolution, the pulse at the wrist was imperceptible.
 About one o’clock he ceased to exist (Radbill, 32-3).